1712n/dn-institute/README.md

 ## 🌱 Giving Back

+### 🔬 Research

+DNI has a growing scientific research team, focused on the application of Large Language Models to risk modeling.
+If you are interested in gaining relevant skills while publishing scientific papers along the way, solve one of the [NLP challenges](https://github.com/1712n/dn-institute/labels/nlp) and mention your interest in joining the research team.
+Multiple research grants are available!

 ### 🧑‍🎓 Training

 We are happy to train anyone willing to learn our tools.
 Show initiative by contributing to one of the [open issues](https://github.com/1712n/dn-institute/issues) and mention in your pull request that you want to be considered for any training opportunities they might have available.